 Click on the image to enlarge.
 Source: cdc.gov

-If your road trip is taking you through some very cold weather, keep in mind that children in car seats should wear thin layers, then a blanket over the top of harness straps for additional warmth.
-Dressing your child in a thick coat or snowsuit can reduce the effectiveness of car seat safety straps.
+If your road trip is taking you through some freezing weather, keep in mind that children in car seats should wear thin layers, then a blanket over the top of harness straps for additional warmth.
+Dressing your baby in a thick coat or snowsuit can reduce the effectiveness of car seat safety straps.

 Considering renting a car seat from a car rental agency?
 While Consumer Reports warns that it’s worth the extra hassle of taking your own, as using a car seat you’re comfortable with reduces the chance of error, sometimes packing one extra item on a flight isn’t possible.